 Become Certified In T3 Therapy: Optimize Body Temperature and Thyroid Function with Hormones, Botanicals, Nutrition, and Lifestyle

-Each year, 50,000 potential patients visit the AARM website looking for a provider certified in T3 therapy.
+Each year, thousands of potential patients visit the AARM website looking for a provider certified in T3 therapy.
 Certification in T3 therapy is an elective option for AARM members and is an excellent means to build your practice.
 Medical providers can obtain certification in T3 therapy by attending required classes scheduled at the Annual International Restorative Medicine Conference.
-The next opportunity is at the 16th Annual International Restorative Medicine Conference, in Burlington, VT on the preconference day, September 27, 2018.
+The next opportunity is at the 17th Annual International Restorative Medicine Conference in San Diego, CA on the preconference day, September 12, 2019.

 The T3 certification track provides: